cosmix/percy/docs/prompting/custom instructions library/cline-memory-bank.md

-# Cline Memory Bank - Custom Instructions
+# Percy Memory Bank - Custom Instructions

 ### 1. Purpose and Functionality

 -   **What does this instruction set aim to achieve?**

-    -   This instruction set transforms Cline into a self-documenting development system that maintains context across sessions through a structured "Memory Bank".
+    -   This instruction set transforms Percy into a self-documenting development system that maintains context across sessions through a structured "Memory Bank".
 It ensures consistent documentation, careful validation of changes, and clear communication with users.

 -   **What types of projects or tasks is this best suited for?**
     -   Projects requiring extensive context tracking.